kshitizs11/Pokemon-Classification-/README.md

 # Pokemon-Classification-
-### It helps to classify Pokemon(Animated Show Based Characters) we just have to feed<br>
-## Pokemon image to the model and it is going to tell you which pokemon it is
+### It helps to classify Pokemon(Animated Show Based Characters) we just have to feed.
+Pokemon image to the model and it is going to tell you which pokemon it is
 # Libraries Used:
 - Keras
 - Numpy